 - Sterilize your orchid pot.
 If you are using the oven-sterilization method for your clay pot, this process may take a few hours from start to finish.
 If you are using a 10% bleach solution to sterilize your pots, you will want to sterilize your orchid pots the day before you plan to repot.
 Give your new pots ample time to air dry before you place a new orchid in it.
 Whatever method you use, you will want to sterilize and prepare your pots the day before the actual repotting occurs.

 - Soak the new potting media.
 On the day of repotting, you can start by soaking your potting media.
-Fill the 5-gallon bucket with room-temperature water.
+Here’s some info on how to choose the right orchid potting media.
+Fill the bucket with room-temperature water.
 Place the new orchid potting media in the bucket of water to soak.
-Let it soak while you continue to take care of the orchid and trim the dead roots.
+Let it soak while you continue to prune the orchid and trim the dead roots.
 Soaking the media is an important step.
 It will help create a humid environment for your orchid in its new pot.

 - Gently pry the orchid from its pot.
 You may find that the orchid roots are stuck, sticky, or pot-bound.
 To deal with this, if it is a plastic pot, you can gently press around the sides to loosen the root mass.
 If that does not work or you don’t have a plastic pot, you can use a dull flat instrument to loosen the roots.
 Use the back of a dull knife and slowly run it along the interior of the pot.
 This will help detach any stuck roots from the sides of the pot.

 - Untangle the orchid’s root mass.
-Your orchid roots need ventilation and some freedom, so you might need to gently untangle the roots.
+Your orchid roots need ventilation and room to grow, so you might need to gently untangle the roots.
 Besides providing ventilation, this also helps you further remove any old potting media and dead roots.

 - Cut or trim the unhealthy roots.
-If you have brown, mushy, soft roots, you likely have root rot.
+If you have brown, mushy, soft roots, your orchid likely has root rot.
 The roots might also be dried and shriveled up due to dehydration.
 Repotting is the best time to deal with this situation.
 Using a sterilized pair of scissors or pruning shears, cut off these unhealthy roots.
 Apply an anti-fungal powder such as ground cinnamon to the cut ends.

 - Place your orchid into the new, sterilized pot.
 Take some potting media from the bucket of water and place it at the bottom of the pot.
-Carefully place your orchid inside the pot.
+Carefully place your orchid inside the pot, centering it in the pot.
+Keep the base of the orchid stem level with the rim of the pot.
 Start placing more potting media around the orchid roots.
 You do not want to make the potting media too compact.
 Just place enough potting media around and over the roots so that the orchid is well-supported and will not shift around in the pot.

 Orchid-Growing Medium